 This symbol indicates that tips on how to use the machine or particularly useful information are available.
+These will help you to use all of the functions of the machine in an optimal

-These will help you to use all of the functions of the machine in an optimal manner.
+I hese will help you to use all of the functions of the machine in an optimanner.